-If applicant is a corporation or entity, please provide the following information for the primary contact person Firm Name Contact Name Engineer or Surveyor Information Name of Firm Address of Firm
+If applicant is a corporation or entity,

+please provide the following information Engineer or Surveyor Information

+for the primary contact person N. AF.

+г.
+Name of Firm

+Firm A 11 C

+Name Address of

+Contact Firm

+Name

-Phone Number Agent's Name and Position
+Phone Number Agent's Name and

+Position

+Address

 Address and Location of Subject Property:

+at

 Site Acreage:

+Tow Man #

 Tax Map #

 Parcel #

+1 αιοοι π

-Please provide a description of the proposed activity:
+Please provide a description of the proposed of levelonment

+activity: =